PROFESSIONAL WEBSITE DESIGN FOR BUSINESS, INDIVIDUALS & NON-PROFIT.

 There is no point hiding the potential costs from clients.
 My aim is to make sure that you are fully aware what is needed to get you and your business online.

-Very few websites that I design cost more £500 in total, but some websites that I build for holiday letting businesses, for example, would need more functionality and will be higher in cost.
+Very few websites that I design cost more £400 in total to design, but some websites that I build for holiday letting businesses, for example, would need more functionality and will be higher in cost (I don’t build booking systems anymore, for hotels or sports clubs, but can link to external systems from your website).

 I no longer build e-commerce (shop) websites, as there are plenty of options elsewhere, such as Shopify.